-In the execution of a marketing plan, commercial prospecting is a major step towards customer acquisition.
+In the execution of a marketing plan, sales prospecting is a major step towards customer acquisition.
 It is a crucial phase that needs to be strategically designed in order to generate a significant return on investment.
-Knowing that prospecting takes time and money, it is important to know how much prospecting to do.
+Defining your sales prospecting steps is the first thing to do.
+Then, the final sales prospecting steps: end of the process.
+Meaning, knowing that prospecting takes time and money, it is important to know how much prospecting to do.

 Here are the points discussed in this article that will help you to overcome them:

 Commercial prospecting is a phase that precedes the sale.
 The aim of prospecting is to generate prospects and then to motivate them to buy.
 When this phase is well developed, it has a direct impact on achieving sales objectives.
 In other words, prospecting has a major impact on the sales figures generated by your company.

 Prospecting also allows you to build up a certain relationship with your prospects.
 In the process, you will have to share content or exchange with them.
 You need to provide them with information on a regular basis in order to create a need.
 This form of communication gradually builds trust.
 Provided you have addressed the right target, you have a huge chance of seeing this relationship evolve into sales.

 Sales prospecting ends when your objectives are reached.
 The aim of commercial prospecting is, without doubt, to make sales.
 But before achieving this goal, each step taken has a specific objective.